 Free Trial: Yes

-First of all, Agile CRM also offers a free version for up to 10 users on your sales team.
-For a free version, Agile CRM comes with a decent amount of tools.
-You can do email marketing, create a custom sales pipeline, and do your usual project management.
+Agile CRM’s free version is one of the most robust free platforms on the market, supporting up to 10 users on your sales team.
+The free Agile CRM version also comes with an impressive array of tools.
+You can do email marketing, create a custom sales pipeline, and, of course, do your usual project management.